apache/pulsar/site2/docs/security-tls-authentication.md

       -key admin.key.pem -new -sha256 -out admin.csr.pem
 ```
 > Note
-> If openssl.cnf is not given, please read [Certificate authority](http://pulsar.apache.org/docs/en/security-tls-transport/#certificate-authority) to get the openssl.cnf.
+> If openssl.cnf is not specified, read [Certificate authority](http://pulsar.apache.org/docs/en/security-tls-transport/#certificate-authority) to get the openssl.cnf.

 Then, sign with request with the certificate authority using the command below.
 Note that that client certs uses the **usr_cert** extension, which allows the cert to be used for client authentication.